Learning-to-Defer with Expert-Conditional Advice: Experiments

 \paragraph{Policy training and baselines.} Input features are frozen \texttt{all-MiniLM-L6-v2} sentence embeddings (dimension~$384$).
 All learned methods --- our augmented surrogate and the L2D baseline --- share the same backbone: a two-layer MLP with hidden dimensions $(128,64)$, ReLU activations, and no dropout.
 They are trained with AdamW (weight decay $10^{-4}$, gradient clipping at norm $10$) for $50$ epochs with batch size $128$ and no learning-rate scheduler.
 We train L2D with a learning rate $5 \times 10^{-3}$ and our augmented surrogate with learning rate $10^{-3}$.
 The augmented comp-sum surrogate uses $\tau=1$; the L2D baseline uses the same architecture but is restricted to the $k{=}0$ slice and trained with the standard cross-entropy deferral surrogate.
 The best-fixed, partial-randomization, and joint-random baselines are exactly those defined in Section~\ref{app:global_experimental_protocol}, instantiated on the FEVER expert pool and advice set.

-\paragraph{Reading the main-paper FEVER tables.} The two FEVER tables in Section~\ref{sec:experiments} support distinct claims.
-Table~\ref{tab:expert_hint} shows that advice utility is expert-dependent: the best retrieval strategy is not shared across experts, which is precisely the regime in which a joint expert-advice policy is needed.
-Table~\ref{tab:fever_main} then evaluates policies on the true deployment metric, reporting mean and standard deviation over random seeds.
+\paragraph{Reading the main-paper FEVER table.} Table~\ref{tab:expert_hint} shows that advice utility is expert-dependent: the best retrieval strategy is not shared across experts, which is precisely the regime in which a joint expert-advice policy is needed.
+Table~\ref{tab:fever_main} then evaluates policies on the true deployment metric, reporting mean and standard deviation over $4$ random seeds.
 Its central message is that our method achieves the lowest mean loss for seven of the eight retained cost regimes and ties L2D when advice becomes too expensive at $\lambda=10$, while also dominating the non-adaptive and randomized references.
 The best fixed composite action changes with $\lambda$: it is DeBERTa with top-$1$ retrieval for $\lambda \in \{0,0.5,1,2,4\}$, and the cheapest no-advice expert for $\lambda \in \{6,8,10\}$.

 Table~\ref{tab:fever_best_advice_all_lambdas} makes the mechanism explicit over the full retained grid.
 At low advice cost, different experts prefer different advice actions: the two Qwen experts favor deeper retrieval, whereas DeBERTa prefers the cheapest retrieval action.
 As $\lambda$ increases, these choices do not collapse simultaneously.
 Qwen3-4B switches to no advice already at $\lambda=1$, Qwen3-8B remains advice-seeking until $\lambda=4$, and DeBERTa keeps top-$1$ retrieval until $\lambda=6$ before reverting to no advice at $\lambda=8$.
 This staggered transition is exactly the pattern the joint expert-advice formulation is designed to capture.